 Usage Dictionary

-The usage, typography, and style advice I cover below rely on my ear and my research using Garner’s Modern English Usage, Usage and Abusage, The Elements of Style, The Chicago Manual of Style, New Oxford American Dictionary, the Online Etymology Dictionary, and the Google Books Ngram Viewer.
-For some topics I also reference the Publication Manual of the APA, AP Stylebook, and The Elements of Typographic Style.
-I lean toward a prescriptive expression of written English, which means that I seek to encourage logical prose that is clear, precise, consistent.
-I try to maintain this as a stricter resource for those who care enough to keep their writing free from the fluff of every new vogue term and fad phrase—the junk that adds no quality to our language.
-I am no pedant, but I am no pushover for the daylight onslaught of lazy usage.
+The usage, typography, and style advice I cover below rely on my ear and my research, which includes Garner’s Modern English Usage, Usage and Abusage, The Elements of Style, The Chicago Manual of Style, New Oxford American Dictionary, the Online Etymology Dictionary, and the Google Ngram Viewer.
+For some topics I also refer to the Publication Manual of the APA, the AP Stylebook, The Elements of Typographic Style, and other style guides.
+I lean toward a prescriptive expression of written English, which means that I encourage logical prose—writing that is clear, precise, and stylistically consistent.
+You may thus guess that this dictionary is a stricter resource for those who care to keep their writing free from the fluff of every new vogue term and fad phrase and colloquial error—the junk that adds no quality to our language.
+I am no pedant, but I am no pushover for the daily onslaught of lazy usage.
 Language changes, but not all change improves language.
-Or, to quote one of my favorite books, “simple illiteracy is no basis for linguistic evolution.”
+To quote one of my favorite books: “simple illiteracy is no basis for linguistic evolution.”

-May the below alphabetical navigator aid your search, especially as this dictionary continues to grow, though you are welcome to peruse the entries at your leisure.
+May the below alphabetical navigator aid your search, especially as this dictionary continues to grow, though you are welcome to peruse all entries at your leisure.

 a b c d e f g h i j k l m n o p q r s t u v w x y z